tkilias/docker-db/README.md

 # What is in this repository?

-###### Please note that this is an open source project which is officially supported by EXASOL.
-For any question, you can contact our support team.
+###### Please note that this is an open source project which is *not officially supported* by EXASOL.
+We will try to help you as much as possible, but can't guarantee anything since this is not an official EXASOL product.

 This repository contains a dockerized version of the EXASOL DB version 6.0 suitable for testing.